skx/rss2email/README.md

 If you wish you may customize the template which is used to generate the notification email, see [email-customization](#email-customization) for details.
 It is also possible to run in a [daemon mode](#daemon-mode) which will leave the process running forever, rather than terminating after walking the feeds once.

-The state of feed-entries is recorded beneath `~/.rss2email/seen`, which is how we keep track of which items are new/unseen.
-These entries are automatically pruned over time, to avoid filling your disk forever.
+The state of feed-entries is recorded beneath `~/.rss2email/state.db`, which is a [boltdb database](https://pkg.go.dev/go.etcd.io/bbolt).